 - In Vietnam during the 1960's, they had a two-child policy.
 It was stopped in 2003, although they are considering reviving it.

-- Inverted in the New France colony where people where given a reward to have many children.
+- Inverted in the New France colony where people were given a reward to have many children.

 - Likewise inverted in Fascist Italy, where women were given medals for having many babies, and soldiers were required to salute pregnant women.

 - Somewhat inverted in the case of the Soviet Union, where there was a tax placed on being a bachelor.
-While it is not explicitly a pro-birth measure, the implication was that it would lead to more births.
+While it was not explicitly a pro-birth measure, the implication was that it would lead to more births.
+The idea was that anyone who didn't marry and have kids didn't contribute enough to the state and the people.
+After all, any child is a future worker/peasant loyal to the party.